 - Sky & Telescope Magazine (www.skyandtelescope.org)

 Each Sky Puppy candidate is encouraged to acquire the Sky Puppy Manual or Workbook at no cost.
 These include a variety of projects tailored specifically for the Sky Puppy.
 The workbook style enhances learning through hands-on projects, matching word exercises, coloring, word games, and includes a make-your-own planisphere project.
 The Sky Puppy Manual can be acquired from the Sky Puppies Observing Program Coordinator

-The Sky Puppy Observing Program is available to anyone, at no cost, thanks to the Astronomical League's participation in the NASA Solar System Educational Consortium, and a grant from NASA.
+The Sky Puppy Observing Program is available to anyone, at no cost.